ricardoom/dominotrono/content/features/html.md

 pages:
   - content/portfolio/il-nido-seattle.md
   - content/portfolio/decolonizing-new-mexico.md
+deck: I've spent the better half of two decades working with HTML.
 graphics:
   url: trianglePolygonUno.svg
   class: triangle
 ---

-I've spent the better half of two decades working with HTML.
 Here are a few things I've been done where I've authored the markup in a significant way...